Fundeluk/nswi041-exams/use-cases.md

 ### Make/create exam

-#### Detail:
-Happy path - The user with teacher privileges selects a date, time and place and adds the exam into the system
-#### Alternatives:
-The user does not have teacher privileges and is rejected The selected place is already booked for selected date&time The user does not have privileges to create an exam for a course they do not teach
-#### Prerequirement:
-Have teacher rights
-Teach this course
-Selected date,time&place is not booked
-#### Postrequirement:
-Have the ability to change the time,date&place
+**Happy Path:**

+1. The teacher logs into their account on the Student Information System.
+2. The system displays the teacher's dashboard.
+3. The teacher selects the option to create a new exam.
+4. The system prompts the teacher to enter details of the exam, including date, time, and location.
+5. The teacher inputs the necessary information and submits it for scheduling.
+6. The system verifies the availability of the selected date, time, and location.
+7. Upon confirmation of availability, the system schedules the exam and updates the course schedule.
+8. The system confirms to the teacher that the exam has been successfully scheduled.
+9. Students enrolled in the course receive notifications about the newly scheduled exam.

+**Potential Issues:**

+1. In step 1, the teacher encounters difficulty logging into the system.
+2. In step 6, the system identifies a scheduling conflict because the selected location is already booked for the chosen date and time.
+3. In step 7, the teacher does not have the necessary permissions to schedule an exam for the course, resulting in rejection of the request.
+4. In step 9, students do not receive notifications due to an issue with the notification system.

+**Preconditions:**

+- The teacher has the necessary permissions to schedule exams.
+- The teacher is assigned to teach the course in question.
+- The selected date, time, and location are initially presumed to be available.

+**Postconditions:**

+- The exam is scheduled correctly with all details confirmed and visible in the system.
+- Notifications are sent out to all relevant students about the newly scheduled exam.
 ### Publish Result

 #### Happy Path: